SCOPE OF THIS CHAPTER

 Once approved, the administrative staff will be informed and will enter the foster carers' approval details, including their first review date, on the Fostering Register database (FR) (see Section 12, Register of Foster Carers) and update FED and Care Director.
 They will also send notice of the outcome to all agencies consulted during the assessment and approval process.

 The foster carer will be allocated a supervising social worker, preferably the one who has undertaken their assessment - see Supervision, Support and Training of Foster Carers Procedure.
-If the social worker does not know the new carer, he or she will read the CoramBAAF Form F and the supporting documentation presented to the Fostering Panel including the references prior to introducing him or herself to the carers and arranging to meet the carers, their family and members of their support network as appropriate.
+If the social worker does not know the new carer, they will read the CoramBAAF Form F and the supporting documentation presented to the Fostering Panel including the references prior to contacting the carers and arranging to meet them, their family and members of their support network as appropriate.